WPBeginner

 Webpushr makes it easy to transfer subscribers from another platform.
 It includes features like user segmentation, automatic web push, and HTTP support.
 Plus, it’s designed to integrate seamlessly with both WordPress and WooCommerce.

 Webpushr gives you unlimited team members and unlimited segments for your subscribers.
-It also supports large images, action buttons, emoji, and custom branding.
+It also supports large images, action buttons, emojis, and custom branding.

 Unlike most push notification plugins, Webpushr gives you all features on all plans.
 This includes their free plan.
 The only difference is how many subscribers you can have.